-Use our course equivalency database to see which courses available at KUBS would apply to your UF degree!
-Other business courses may be submitted for UF equivalency.
+Use our course equivalency database to find out which courses at KUBS can apply to your UF degree.
 Please see an academic advisor for information pertaining to requesting additional equivalencies.
-Find more courses at KUBS.

 KUBS credit system parallels UF's credit system.
 For example, if you take a 3-credit course at KUBS, you will receive 3 hours of credit at UF.

 |Rough Expense Comparison||Semester at UF||Semester at KUBS|